Fashion Jungle: Late to the Party

 Well, there was nothing to be done about Reagan and Lennon.
 But Portland learned its lesson from the DTL, and thenceforth there was nearly always at least one joint where you could you catch music brainier than the usual club fare.
 For me it wasn’t so much about learning lessons: I was never a DTL insider, but the DTL got inside me.
 I simply walked in there as one person, and walked out as another.

 Here are the remaining FJ demos from the beloved Reel 96.
 Personnel: Doug Hubley, Mike Piscopo, Ken Reynolds (drums on all tracks), Jim Sullivan.
-Recorded in the Hubleys’ basement, summer 1981.
+Recorded on the Sony TC540 in Ben and Hattie Hubley’s basement, South Portland, Maine, summer 1981.

 - Censorship (Sullivan) Another social commentary by Jim, who also plays the sax while I sing lead and play guitar.
 Jim was learning sax all the while the Mirrors were beating our way from country bar to country bar in Maine; I’d love to hear Jim’s thoughts on what influence his new instrument had on his interest in going the FJ way.
 Mike, bass.